Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

            - the right alignment supports the player which does not define HAVE_LCD_BITMAP.

     [bookmark]
-           - increased to 16 the number of bookmarks that can be registered.
+           - increased the number of bookmarks that can be registered to 16.

 TODO list
   - for the target which PLUGIN_BUFFER_SIZE < 0x13000 (i.e., archos series),
-    supports more than 999 pages of text.
+    support more than 999 pages of text.

   - add History feature.